-- 6. If a laid-off employee rejects a position (and is highly qualified and/or certified for it) and no one else on layoff is endorsed for it, then the employee will be terminated with notice. - 7.
-The list will be divided at the tenured/probationary point.
-No probationary employee shall be recalled if there is any tenured person in any area highly qualified and/or certified for the position. - 8.
-No new employee shall be hired nor shall a temporary contract be entered into while a laid off employee exists.
-Exception to this shall be made only when no one on the laid off list has the highly qualified status, certification and/or additional requirements (as per Article 9) for the position. - 9.
-An employee recalled to a position with less time than worked during the previous year shall have the right to refuse such a position without jeopardizing his/her recall rights.
+- 6. If a laid-off ancillary staff rejects a position (and is qualified for it) and no one else on layoff is qualified for it, then the ancillary staff will be terminated with notice. - 7.
+The ancillary staff list will be divided at the non-probationary and probationary point.
+No probationary ancillary staff shall be recalled if there is any non-probationary ancillary staff person in any area qualified for the position. - 8.
+No new ancillary staff shall be hired nor shall a temporary contract be entered into while a laid off ancillary staff exists.
+Exception to this shall be made only when no one on the laid off list has the qualified status, and/or additional requirements (as per Article 9) for the position. - 9.
+An ancillary staff recalled to a position with less time than worked during the previous year shall have the right to refuse such a position without jeopardizing his/her recall rights.